Most Wanted (FBI): Production

 The episode was the backdoor pilot for FBI: Most Wanted, which premiered on January 7, 2020.
 FBI: Most Wanted and FBI reunited again in a crossover episode on March 24, 2020.

 Casting

-Julian McMahon, Kellan Lutz, Roxy Steinberg, Keisha Castle-Hughes, and Nathaniel Arcand, all went on to become series regulars on FBI: Most Wanted, with Alana de la Garza and YaYa Gosselin going on to recur.
+Julian McMahon, Kellan Lutz, Roxy Sternberg, Keisha Castle-Hughes, and Nathaniel Arcand, all went on to become series regulars on FBI: Most Wanted, with Alana de la Garza and YaYa Gosselin going on to recur.

 Reception

-Viewing figures
+Ratings

-In the United States the episode was watched live by 9.08 million viewers.
+In the United States, the episode was watched live by 9.08 million viewers.
 Within seven days, the episode was watched by 12.81 million viewers.

 Critical response

 Ariel B. with So Many Shows! said "Agent Lacroix is a seemingly be all, know all and so far, it’s kind of frustrating.
 Feels like a stale concept that has been done time and time again—he probably has some story about how he’s become who he is, and how respected he is for just having a great gut.
 (You’re not as cool as Gibbs, dude.)
 I’m not loving this backdoor pilot so far, and I miss our team.
 I know a backdoor pilot opens up the stage for a new show, but it would be nice to see our main characters from time to time."